aivis-vigo/aivis-vigo/README.md

 The combination of staying up to date with the latest technologies, the thrill of a fast-paced work environment, and the opportunity to be part of a community of passionate individuals has fueled my desire to become a software developer.
 I'm driven by the constant push to enhance my abilities and create innovative solutions, making this field an ideal fit for me.

-Technology is constantly evolving, and this industry demands quick adaptability and continuous learning.
-This fast-paced nature keeps me on my toes and challenges me to stay ahead of the curve, which I find incredibly stimulating.

  <p>&#128296 My latest projects:</p>
 <li><a href="https://github.com/aivis-vigo/CartoonApi">TVNET:</a> Website with fake news.
 Implementation of MVC pattern, routing, cache system.
 Usage of Twig as template engine and Tailwind for styling</li>
 <li><a href="https://github.com/aivis-vigo/TVNET">Gif page:</a> Website for browsing gifs with search functionality, using GIPHY API.
 Implementation of MVC pattern, routing.
 Usage of Twig as template engine, CSS for styling.</li>